Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

 \begin{example} We are given a finite set of jobs, and $n$ adjacent time periods of finite length.
 Each job has a release time and a processing time.
-We can decide how many staff will work in each time period, subject to some constraints, and the goal is to minimize the total delay (start time minus release time) of all of the jobs.
+We can decide how many staff will work in each time period, subject to constraints, and the goal is to minimise the total delay (start time minus release time) of all of the jobs.
 The jobs are processed as staff become available, and are scheduled on a first-come-first-serve (FCFS) basis.
 For all $j \in [n]$, let $y_j$ be an integer variable representing the number of staff working in time period $j$, and let $\textsf{\textup{Delay}}_{j}(y)$ be the total delay of all jobs released in time period $j$, given the staffing vector $y = (y_1,\ldots,y_n)$.
-In Section \ref{s4:scheduling} we will prove that $\textsf{\textup{Delay}}_{j}$ is a non-increasing function of all of the variables.
+In Section \ref{sec:4} we will prove that $\textsf{\textup{Delay}}_{j}$ is a non-increasing function of all of the variables.
 In other words, increasing the number of staff available in \emph{any} time period cannot increase the delay of \emph{any} job. $\diamondsuit$ \end{example}

 This paper is motivated by several properties of this example.
-Firstly, suppose that at some point in continuous time, not enough staff are available to start processing all of the jobs which have been released.
+Firstly, suppose that at some point in time, not enough staff are available to start processing all of the jobs which have been released.
 Then we get a backlog of delayed jobs.
-So for each $j$, $\textsf{\textup{Delay}}_{j}(y)$ depends not only on the number of staff available in time period $j$, but on other time periods as well.
-It depends on previous time periods if the staff available in time period $j$ are busy processing the backlog, and on future time periods if the jobs released now manage to join the backlog.
-Since the exact dependencies are not known a priori, $\textsf{\textup{Delay}}_{j}$ really is a function of all of the decision variables; not just $y_j$.
-Be that as it may, in practice, the delay tends to depend strongly on the neighbouring time periods, and weakly or not at all on the more distant ones.
-We will make this notion more precise later~on.
+So for each $j$, $\textsf{\textup{Delay}}_{j}(y)$ depends not only on the number of staff available in time period $j$ but on other time periods as well.
+It depends on previous time periods if the staff available in time period $j$ are busy processing the backlog, and on future time periods if the jobs released now are forced to join the backlog.
+Since the exact dependencies are not known a priori, $\textsf{\textup{Delay}}_{j}$ really is a function of the decision variables for each time period; not just $y_j$.
+Be that as it may, in practice the delays tend to depend strongly on neighbouring time periods, and weakly or not at all on distant ones.
+We will make this notion more precise later on.